Leverage Strategies Compared

 - Higher minimums: Most clients don't need $5M+ strategies

-- Our expertise: We've built our practice around internal leverage
+- Our expertise: We've built our practice around cascade leverage (LIFT)

 If you specifically want external leverage, we can provide referrals to firms that specialize in premium finance strategies.